 Can you snorkel Silfra on your own?

-No. You must be guided by a professional tour guide in a small group due to safety regulations.
+No, you cannot snorkel or dive Silfra on your own.
+You must be guided and equipped by a professional tour guide in a small group due to safety regulations.

 Your tour operator will provide drysuits, snorkeling gears, and other needed equipment.
 Your tour guide will dress everyone properly to keep you dry and warm from cold water as much as possible.
 Most importantly, they make sure everyone is safe and swim closely as a group.
 They also take many free and creative photos for everyone throughout the tour.
 It is well worth paying for their service and tip them generously if you receive exceptional service.
 Iceland is a very expensive place to make a living for them.

 What is like to snorkel Silfra Iceland?
 (Our own experience)